proventa/aws-postgresql-demo/docs/blog-Coordinated_OS_Updates.md

     WantedBy=multi-user.target
 ```

 There are no special configurations in this unit file.
-We are just mounting the `config.toml` file that we created earlier and running the Airlock container with the `airlock serve -vv` command.
+We are just mounting the `config.toml` file that we created earlier and run the Airlock container with the `airlock serve -vv` command.

 After that, we can run the ansible-playbook from the previous blog post to provision the machines.